5 Ways to Talk to Your Kids About Friendship

 Lead by Example

 One of the most effective ways to teach your children about friendship is to be a shining example yourself.
 Show them what it means to be a good friend.
 How?
 Well, by maintaining your own strong friendships.
-Invite your friends over, let them see you interact, and even share stories about your own experiences.
+Invite your friends over, let them see you interact, and even share stories about your experiences.

 Nataliya / Pexels / One of the most effective ways to bring your kids on the same page could be leading by example.